DHCSSza/escalator-sadilar/content/home/connect.md

 #   Remove a link/note by deleting a cta/note block.
 cta:
   url: 'https://sadilar.org/en/escalator/'
-  label: Visit our new website
+  label: Visit our new site
   icon_pack: fas
-  icon: clipboard-list
+  icon: star

 # Note.
 An optional note to show underneath the links.
 cta_note:
-  label: "Visit our new platform to explore our current developments.
-Though still under construction, there's valuable information available, and your feedback will help us create the best possible resource for our community."
+  label: "Visit our new platform to see what we're working on!
+It's still a work in progress, but there's already lots to explore — and your feedback will help us shape it into a valuable resource for our community."

 design:
     background:
-        color: '#1a2f69'
+        color: '#d11f26'
         text_color_light: true

 css-class: full-screen